Taiko2k/Tauon/docs/guide.md

-Basic usage manual.
-Updated for v2.6.2
+Tauon Music Box -  Manual
 ===========

+#### Updated for version 2.6.2

+### Preface

+Player is based around disposable playlists and the assumption that folders are albums.

+While playlists can be used as traditional 'playlists'.
+They are also intended to function as a kind of 'workspace' or to keep different 'libraries' separate.

-Player is based around disposable playlists, and makes the assumption that folders are albums.
-Searching, sorting and filtering is applied to individual playlists and not from the whole database.
+Thus, searching and sorting is applied to individual playlists and not from the whole database.

-For best experience you will need an organized and structured music library, ideally with each album in its own folder.
+For best experience you should have an organized and structured music library, ideally with each album in its own folder.

-If you have a large and varied music library I recommend keeping albums in respective folders based on genre in order to keep like albums together.
+If you have a large and varied music library, I recommend keeping albums in respective folders based on genre in order to keep like albums together.

 ### Importing Music

  - Drag and drop files and folders from your file manager.

   Tip: Try importing all your music to a single playlist to get started

 ### Updating Library